Roof Installation and Repair Buyer’s Guide for Bakersfield, California

 Life Span of New Roofing Materials

-When you make the investment in a new roof, you want to know it is going to go the distance before needing replacing.
+When you make the investment in a new roof, you want to know it is going to go the distance before fully replacing a roof.
 With this in mind, the following list provides the estimated life span for roofing materials.

 - Torch down, cold application, or hot mop: 7 – 12 years